 - Transportation of one relative bedside in a medical situation

 - The convenience of direct billing for hospitals listed in SafetyWing’s network

 - Up to $5,000 in trip interruption

 - Up to $100 a day in travel delays

 - Up to $6,000 maximum lifetime limit for lost checked luggage

 One major bonus about SafetyWing’s travel coverage is you don’t have to state where you’ll be traveling.
-You simply specify if you’re going to be within the US or not, and the rate is based on that information.
+You specify if you will be within the US or not, and the rate is based on that information.

 This gives travelers the freedom to go almost anywhere in the world with the peace of mind that they will be safe with SafetyWing’s worldwide travel coverage.
 Many insurance companies require a destination country, return date, and other information that SafetyWing travel insurance does not ask for.

 Here is what SafetyWing covers on the Nomad Insurance policy: